AbhishiktaRay03/PCC-CS494---DAA/README.md

 # PCC-CS494-C-CODES
-Here are some C programs that I did for the PCC-CS494 assignments of the 4th semester in the 2nd year curriculum of BTech CSE.
+Here are some C programs that I did for the PCC-CS494 assignments of the 4th semester in the 2nd year curriculum of B.Tech CSE.

 ## How to Install